 What is Data Smoothing?

-During the compilation of data, it may be altered to reduce or eliminate any variance or other kinds of noises.
-Data smoothing helps traders or statisticians looking at a lot of data – which can be complicated to process – to find trends they would’ve otherwise overlooked.
+During the compilation of data, it may be altered to reduce or eliminate any wide variances or other statistical noises.
+Data smoothing helps traders or statisticians look at a lot of data – which can be complicated to process – to find trends or patterns they would’ve otherwise overlooked.

-Such an approach can detect simplified improvements to forecast various patterns better.
-It focuses on creating a basic direction for the main data points by avoiding any noisy pieces of data and drawing a smoother curve across data points.
+Such an approach uses simplified improvements to forecast various patterns better.
+It focuses on creating a basic direction for the main data points by avoiding any volatile pieces of data and drawing a smoother curve across data points.

 - Data smoothing can be defined as a statistical approach of eliminating outliers from datasets to make the patterns more noticeable.

 - The random method, simple moving average, random walk, simple exponential, and exponential moving average are some of the methods used for data smoothing.

 - Data smoothing can help in identifying trends in businesses, financial securities, and the economy.

 The random method, simple moving average, random walk, simple exponential, and exponential moving average are some of the methods that can be used for data smoothing.
 The commonly used methods are discussed below: